cucumber/docs/content/implementations/ruby/calling-steps-from-step-definitions.md

 ## Calling steps with multiline step arguments

-Sometimes you want to call a step that has been designed to take Multiline [Step Arguments](#step-arguments), for example:
+Sometimes you want to call a step that has been designed to take [Multiline Strings](#multiline-strings), for example:

 ### Tables